News startup Knowhere aims to break through partisan echo chambers

 Facebook has also been making efforts to show different perspectives on a story, particularly if the story’s accuracy is disputed.
 When I pointed this out, Barling said, “They do recognize the scale of the issue, but they’re not well-placed to execute on it because of their philosophical stand.
 As you said, they don’t want to be the arbiters of truth.”

-In addition to launching today, Knowhere announced that it has raised $1.8 million in seed funding from investors including CrunchFund, Danhua Capital, Day One Ventures, Struck Capital and Abstract Ventures.
-(Like TechCrunch, CrunchFund was founded by Michael Arrington, and it’s backed by our parent company Oath.)
+In addition to launching today, Knowhere announced that it has raised $1.8 million in seed funding from investors, including CrunchFund, Danhua Capital, Day One Ventures, Struck Capital and Abstract Ventures.
+(Like TechCrunch, CrunchFund was founded by Michael Arrington, and it’s backed by our parent company, Oath.)

 And while it’s way too early to declare that Knowhere is succeeding at breaking down partisan bias, I’ll say that I’m pretty left-leaning myself and that I get a lot of my news and commentary from left-leaning sources — but the site’s approach and tone made me way more willing to click on the right-wing version of the story.